 How to Protect Your Credit During Divorce

 According to Nolo.com, the national average cost of a divorce is about $15,000 per person, and the average duration takes about 11 months.
-That’s a lot of time, money, energy, and sometimes worry.
-The unknown of what’s to come and how will I get through this can be scary.
+That's a lot of time, money, energy, and sometimes worry.
+The unknown of what's to come and how you will get through this can be scary.

-When it comes to your financial health, know that filing for divorce will not affect your credit score.
+Keep in mind that filing for divorce will not affect your credit score.
 Though, there are ways it could indirectly hit your creditworthiness.

 Plan to live on less money